Commercial/Agriculture Loans

 grant_eligibility_criteria|who_cannot_apply

-- Companies that are not First Nation-owned with at least 51% ownership.
+- Companies that do not have at least 51 per cent First Nation ownership.

-- Businesses not involved in the majority of work/operation in Saskatchewan.
+- Businesses not operating or performing the majority of their operations in Saskatchewan.

 grant_eligibility_criteria|eligible_expenses